Desperado (Eagles album): Theme

 After a commercially successful first album, Frey wanted the second album to be one with which they could be taken seriously as artists, and became interested in making a concept album.
 The original concept was for songs about anti-heroes; according to Glenn Frey, he was jamming together with Don Henley, Jackson Browne, and JD Souther after a Tim Hardin concert when they had the idea of doing an album about anti-heroes.
 One inspiration was a book on gunfighters of the Wild West given to Browne by Ned Doheny for his 21st birthday, and Browne showed them the book and suggested the theme.
-The book includes stories about Bill Dalton and Bill Doolin; from this came the song "Doolin-Dalton" about the Doolin-Dalton Gang.
-However, they ran out of ideas after writing "Doolin-Dalton" and "James Dean" about the eponymous actor.
+The book includes stories about Bill Dalton and Bill Doolin; from this came the song "Doolin-Dalton".
+However, they ran out of ideas after writing "Doolin-Dalton" about the Doolin-Dalton Gang, and "James Dean" about the actor James Dean.
 The idea for anti-heroes then became the Western-themed Desperado, and the song "James Dean" would be used for the next album On the Border instead.

-Jackson Browne himself credited the song "Desperado" written by Frey and Henley, as the origin of the outlaw theme of the album.
+Jackson Browne himself credited the song "Desperado", written by Frey and Henley, as the origin of the outlaw theme of the album.
 Bernie Leadon said that Frey liked the idea of an analogy between outlaw gangs and rock-and-roll: "Glenn sat everybody down and mapped out which characters in the gang could have songs written about them, or encouraged us to write songs about this concept."
 As Frey said of the album in an interview in 1973: "It has its moments where it definitely draws some parallels between rock-and-roll and being an outlaw.
 Outside the laws of normality, I guess.
 I mean, I feel like I'm breaking a law all the time.
 What we live and what we do is kind of a fantasy."
 Henley also said that the album was to be their "big artistic commentary on the evils of fame and success, with a cowboy metaphor."
 However, he admitted: "The metaphor was probably a little bullshit.
 We were in L.A. staying up all night, smoking dope, living the California life, and I suppose we thought it was as radical as cowboys in the old West.
 We were really rebelling against the music business, not society."
 Part of the reasons for their dissatisfaction and cynicism with the music business was due to David Geffen selling his independent Asylum label to Warner Communications which then merged it with Elektra, and the band attributed this as the reason for the lack of interest in promoting the band internationally by EMI.